jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 }
 ```

-Our API Service Gateway token is also included, even though there is no security on our API Services Gateway by default.
-If you followed the directions on dockerHub to enable the HTTP BASIC authentication scheme for the API Service Gateway, you could build a micro service, which has credentials to access the API Services Gateway, issue requests to the TrustedProxy iControl LX extension.
-That service could now issue the token to other services which don't have the credentials to access the API Service Gateway but need to use iControl REST on trusted BIG-IPs.
-We'll see in a later example that completely removing direct access to the API Services Gateway is a much easier way to secure it in our modern containerized world.
+Our API Service Gateway token is also included in the response, even though there is no security on our API Services Gateway by default.

+If you followed the directions to enable Apache to enforce HTTP BASIC authentication for the API Service Gateway, you could build a micro service container which requires credentials to access the API Services Gateway, issue requests to the TrustedProxy iControl LX extension for tokens, and then returns those tokens to clients.
+Effectly building an F5 only secure token service container.

+We'll see in a later example that completely removing direct access to any container which has the API Services Gateway services is a much easier way to secure things in our modern containerized world.

 The returned token objects from our TrustedProxy iControl LX extension have three attributes: